 Eligibility for EPF Registration

-Registration is mandatory for companies/organisations which employ more than 20 individuals, including contractual and permanent employees.
-Smaller organisations which do not have the minimum strength can voluntarily register themselves.
+Registration is mandatory for companies/organizations which employ more than 20 individuals, including contractual and permanent employees.
+Smaller organizations which do not have the minimum strength can voluntarily register themselves.
 Companies which grow to a strength of 20 members are expected to register themselves within one month from the time of attaining this strength, with penalties applicable for delays in registration.

-An employer can choose to register either offline or online, with the online option being the preferred mode for registration today.
-The registration form can be downloaded from the website of the Employees’ Provident Fund Organisation(EPFO)..
+For EPF Registration procedure, an employer can choose to register either offline or online, with the online option being the preferred mode for registration today.
+The registration form can be downloaded from the website of the Employees’ Provident Fund Organization (EPFO).
 Employers need to provide the following details to successfully register themselves.

 - Name and address of company